-Mexico is extremely diverse, both geographically and culturally.
-You can go one week from shivering in the mountainous Sierra Gorda to sweltering hot camping in the beach towns, so packing for both hot and cold is essential.
+Mexico’s geography is extremely diverse.
+You can be shivering in the mountainous regions like Sierra Gorda and Mexico City, or sweltering hot while camping in beach towns.
 Even within the same day, many areas experience temperature changes of 15–20 degrees.
+So, thorough research and preparing for both hot and cold is essential.

 The rainy season starts around June and ends in September, when you can expect daily downpours, although usually only for a couple of hours.
 For waterside camping, you don’t usually get the vibrant blue and transparent colors.
 September is to March is a better time for camping, although as the winter season, nights can be cool.